epccs/Gravimetric/Applications/Shutdown/README.md

 {"hs_en":"UP"}
 ```

-It reprots UP but what is does is set the callback address and cmd values that will send events to the appliction slave address so thay can be reported with the next command.
+It reprots UP but does not callback the sd_state.

 ##  /0/hscntl?